29ajaykumar/Data-Science-Projects/README.md

-# hello-world
-Hi all
-I am modest, but hard working and I consistently sets firm goals for myself.
-Then, once I have defined the benchmarks,
-I take the necessary steps to achieve those milestones.
+#Data Science

+I am start working on Data Science project which is mainly useful for beginners.